Full Time: 12 months | Flexible learning: 18-63 months

 The distinctive focus of this course is on countries undergoing rapid urbanisation, placing construction-related knowledge within the economic, social and developmental contexts in emerging economies.

 The course is aimed at early-to-mid-career professionals with an interest in the role of construction in emerging economies.
 The course will appeal to those seeking to bring about practical changes in a range of different national contexts.
 It will also appeal to those working with international NGOs who require a better understanding of construction in a developmental context.

 The course content reflects the expertise available at the University of Reading, including our extensive international experience.
 The staff who contribute to the course are highly research-active, and many possess extensive experience of advising governments, NGOs and private-sector firms.
 But you will not only learn from members of staff; you will also learn from each other through joint engagement in experiential project work.

 The interdisciplinary nature of our courses matches the complexity of sustainable development.
 The principles of public-private partnership lie at the heart of the curriculum.
-Old dichotomies of public vs private are of little relevance to the real-world problems of the 21st century.
+Old dichotomies of public vs private are of little relevance to the real-world problems of the twenty-first century.
 What is important is to have workable solutions specifically designed for localised needs.
 The 'one-size-fits-all' solutions promoted by the advocates of globalisation are rarely appropriate when faced with the living realities of actual people.